-The objective of the sub-project is to restore and improve the connectivity disrupted due to the disaster through the reconstruction of damaged roads and bridges.
-The infrastructure will be designed to withstand earthquake and flood forces as per the latest official design guidelines.
-The affected areas will benefit from the restored access to markets thereby increasing the economic growth in these areas and timely access to health and education services.
+The affected areas will benefit from the restored access to markets thereby including the economic growth in these areas and timely access to health and education services.
 Restoration of roads will also serve as supply/rescue lines in the event of a disaster.
 The component will finance the reconstruction of damaged roads, bridges, and associated drainage and slope stabilization work, retaining walls, breast walls, and other structures to increase resilience.
+The proposed sub-project will provide all weather road to the locals which will facilitate their movement to access basic services such as schools, health services etc.